-Equipment supplied in the UK will have to carry a new UK marking symbol.
-If a Technical File has been prepared for CE marking to the Machinery Directive 2006/42/EC, then there are relatively minor changes, or additions required to apply the UK marking as well; these are indicated later.
+Equipment supplied in the UK will have to carry a new UKCA Marking symbol.
+If a Technical File has been prepared for CE marking to the Machinery Directive 2006/42/EC, then there are relatively minor changes, or additions required to apply the UKCA marking as well; these are indicated later.
 However, these will have to be addressed in the Technical File.
 It is expected that a single Technical File will be acceptable, with minor changes identified for the UK Marking requirements.

 If a Technical File does not exist, then it will have to be created in the same way that a Technical File is required for CE marking machinery.
 It may identify situations where CE marking is not being carried out at present on assemblies of machinery and ensure that marking is provided.